 What shape are your

 Your company's credit rating with agencies such as Dun & Bradstreet can give you an idea of whether your business is in the right shape to borrow.
 It's a good idea to look up your score before you make credit decisions.

 If your score is disappointing, you may need to work on improving your balance sheet before you take a loan.
 Maybe you need to drum up more sales so you'll have more confidence in your ability to pay it off.

 Sageworks has found that the best predictors of default on business loans are these five key metrics:

-Low ratio of cash to assets
+- Low ratio of cash to assets

 - Low ratio of EBIDTA (earnings before interest, taxes, depreciation and amortization) to assets

 - Low ratio of EBIDTA to long-term debt and interest expense

 - High level of liabilities compared to assets